 Even though it is tempting, don't use your kids as messengers.
 There are plenty of other ways to communicate with your ex-partner.
 Also, resist questioning your child about what's happening in the other household.
 Kids resent it when they feel that they're being asked to "spy" on the other parent.
 Wherever possible, communicate directly with the other parent about things like scheduling, visitation, health issues, or school problems.

-Expect bumps as kids adjust to a new mate or the mate's kids.
+Expect bumps as kids adjust to a new partner or a new partner’s kids.

 New relationships, blended families, and remarriages are among the hardest parts of the divorce process.
-A new, blended family can add more stress for a while, and lead to another period of adjustment.
+A new, blended family can add more stress at first, and lead to another period of adjustment.
 Keep lines of communication open, allow one-on-one time for parents and kids, and watch for signs of stress to help prevent problems.

 Figure out how to reduce stress in your life to help your family.

 Support from friends, relatives, church and religious groups, and organizations such as Parents Without Partners can help parents and their kids adjust to separation and divorce.
-Kids can meet others who've developed successful relationships with separated parents and can confide in each other.
+Kids can meet peers who've successfully navigated their parents’ divorce, new partners, and new family dynamics and can confide in each other.
 Getting support can help parents find solutions to all kinds of practical and emotional challenges.

 Parents also need to remember to take care of themselves.
 Reduce stress by finding supportive friends and asking for help when you need it.
 Try to keep some old family traditions while building new memories to share.
 Showing your kids how to take good care of mind and body during hard times can help them become more resilient in their own lives.

-Remember that honesty, sensitivity, self-control, and time itself will help the healing process.
+Remember that honesty, sensitivity, self-awareness, and time itself will help the healing process.